From Eric Mink:

 As the final months of 1891 approached, Cotton and Hills opted not to renew their lease on the Exchange Hotel.
 In preparation for vacating the building, the large relic and artifact collection that had for four years impressed visitors was sold.
 The Charles Ward Post 62 of the Grand Army of the Republic (GAR) in Newton, Mass. purchased the collection.
 The sales price is unknown.

 The GAR was a fraternal organization for Union Army veterans.
-The group had local “posts” in many towns throughout the north, and the south as well.
-In Newton, the Charles Ward Post 62 apparently held regular meetings in the Masonic Hall, which is where the Cotton and Hills Collection resided.
+The group had local “posts” in In Newton, the Charles Ward Post 62 apparently held regular meetings in the Masonic Hall, which is where the Cotton and Hills Collection resided.
 After the Newton City Hall and War Memorial was constructed in 1932, the collection moved over to the new government building.
 What eventually became of the collection is a bit of a mystery.

 For years, the belief has persisted that the Cotton and Hills Collection ended up in the hands of William J. Chewning, another large collector from Fredericksburg.
 Chewning eventually sold his collection to Julius T. Richards of Manassas, Va., who in turn sold his collection to George D. Rosensteel of Gettysburg, Penn.
 The Rosensteel Collection became the center-piece of the National Park Service’s (NPS) museum and visitor center at Gettysburg.
 So, tradition states that the Cotton and Hills Collection eventually found its way into the hands of the NPS.
 In discussion with the curatorial staff at Gettysburg National Military Park, however, this appears highly unlikely.
 The staff has been unable to identify anything from the Cotton and Hills catalog in the park’s collection today.